owenroberts/mmp210/schedule.md

 - [JavaScript debugging](week3/)
 - [p5: text](week3/p5.html)
 - [Debugging challenge](week3/debug.zip)
+- <a href="https://owenbmcc.github.io/classwork210/week3/" target="blank">Class example</a>
 - **Assignment 3**
 	- Make a logo design with your name
 	- Use text and other shapes
+	- Drawing and text functions must use variables

 <!--